 Topping is especially useful if your growing room isn’t very tall.
 By topping your plants, they will stop growing up and start growing out.
 Sativas can grow very quickly and can become very tall, so it is especially useful for them.

 Since they don’t get very wide, you have to place many plants close to each other, to prevent wasted light.
 The light that doesn’t hit the leaves and falls on the ground is considered lost energy.

 With topping, you can leave more room between plants and still have a beautiful green blanket.

 Another advantage of topping is that the plant can absorb more light.
 This is because it becomes wider and develops more leaves that can absorb the light.
 This can significantly increase yield – especially outdoors.
 It also applies to indoor plants, but it’s easier to use more plants to prevent light loss, rather than topping.

-Lastly, topping also spreads your risks of disease.
+Topping also spreads the risk of disease.
 Since the process produces more main buds that are not as big, they’re not as sensitive to bud rot and/or other nasty diseases.
 This is mostly an advantage for outdoor plants, where growers can’t control the climate.
-Indoor growers have it easy, they can simply place more plants and not worry about topping.

 Topping result after 3 weeks

 Again, be careful with the big, heavy plants, because there’s a chance that the plant will split in half under its own weight.
 It’s best to strengthen the plant with some tape, just under the topping, to prevent splitting.
-Once again, this concern is more for outdoor plants.
+This is more of a concern for outdoor plants.